jxom/cevoaustralia.github.io/cevo-hugo/content/about.md

 ---
 title: The Cevo story to date
-subtitle: Delivering technology, sharing skills and knowledge
+subtitle: Delivering technology, sharing skills, building capability
 endpoint: Be part<br>of our<br>story!
 type: about
 events: